serogers/bonanza/README.md

 **Is this production ready?**

-This is a script created based on a personal need.
+Ha!
+This little utility was created to fulfill an immediate a personal need.
+As such comments and tests are limited.
 Use at your own risk!

 **I've got an idea, how to contribute?**